JMarkstrom/Keycloak/README.md

     - (80)

-## Certificate generation with Letsencrypt
+## Certificate generation with Lets Encrypt
 _On the target Keycloak Server host perform the following steps:_

 1. SSH to the Keycloak Server host